andrewflowers/survey-fraud/README.md

 ---- | --------------
 `functions.R` | A catch-all script containing several R functions used by the other scripts.
 `percentmatch.R` | R versions of the percentmatch algorithm, along with other functions.
 There are two versions of the algorithm: percentmatchR and percentmatchCpp.
 The former is written in base R, while the latter uses RCpp (compiled C++ run through R). **percentmatchCpp is still in development**
 `prepare_data.R` | An R script that takes raw data files  from `survey_data_files` and cleans/preapres them for the percentmatch algorithm.
 This script was written off the `stata_files/do_scripts` as provided by Robbins and Kuriakose.
-To run it, one must enter survey metadta in the file `survey_metadata_for_cleaning.csv`
+To run it, one must enter survey metadata in the file `survey_metadata_for_cleaning.csv`
 `read_data.R` | An R function that reads in data from a range of file formats, like .csv, Stata (.dta) or SPSS (.sav).